wadejong/Summer-School-Materials/OpenMP/README.md

   *potential = v;
 ```

-The main differences here are: (1) we changed the starting value of `j` from `i+1` to `0`, (2) we commented out the updates to `forces[i]`, (3) we multiple all contributions to `v` by `0.5` to avoid a double-counting error, and (4) we add an `if` check to avoid the `i == j` case.
+The main differences here are: (1) we changed the starting value of `j` from `i+1` to `0`, (2) we commented out the updates to `forces[i]`, (3) we multiply all contributions to `v` by `0.5` to avoid a double-counting error, and (4) we add an `if` check to avoid the `i == j` case.
 This code produces the correct result while also being substantially faster.

->Iteration: 999      Energy: 92079.129718      PE: 16253.127101\
+> Iteration: 999      Energy: 181016.695100      PE: 35830.969364\
 \
 Timings:\
-   Force Zero:      0.000792\
+   Force Zero:      0.001225\
-   Force Calc:      7.954821\
+   Force Calc:      18.601166\
-   Velocity Update: 0.003412\
+   Velocity Update: 0.005785\
-   Coords Update:   0.005082\
+   Coords Update:   0.006936\
-   Total:           7.969381\
+   Total:           18.617056

 That having been said, we can probably do somewhat better.
 Every time the code enters an OpenMP-threaded region, the master thread must perform a `fork` (and later a `join`).
 Because of this, there is an overhead cost every time the code encounters an OpenMP-parallelized region; the exact amount of overhead can vary, but it is usually on the order of 1 microsecond.
 Think for a moment about how much time the code spends each time it enters our OpenMP region.
-The total amount of time our code spends calculating the forces is 8.0 seconds, and the code enters the OpenMP region a number of times equal to the number of atoms times the number of iterations.
+The total amount of time our code spends calculating the forces is 18.6 seconds, and the code enters the OpenMP region a number of times equal to the number of atoms times the number of iterations.
-This works out to approximately 5 microseconds spent inside the OpenMP region each time it is called.
+This works out to less than one microsecond spent inside the OpenMP region each time it is called.
 That isn't ideal - it is likely that a decent amount of that time is just `fork`/`join` overhead.

 We can improve things by moving the parallelization to the outer loop over `i`.